4rkal/blog/content/posts/listmonk.md

 In this guide I will show you how to set this up for these two providers, but the setup should be similar for others too.

-**IMPORTANT**: Both of these hosts have a limit on how many emails can be sent out per/hour or per/day.
+**IMPORTANT**: Both of these hosts have a limit on how many emails can be sent out per hour or per day.
 For ionos that is 500/hour.
 Setting up a [Sliding Window Limit](#sliding-window-limit) is very important.

 ### Setup for gmail
 I recommend that you use a different gmail account from your personal one.